barchiesi/vim_config/README.md

 3. Create `swap` and `undodir` directories inside `~/.vim`.
 4. Follow build instructions for YouCompleteMe on the git repo.

+or run `easy_init.sh` that should do all of the above.

 # INSTALLED PLUGINS #
 1. Pathogen
 2. CtrlP